 Chondrogen gas (carbon monoxide) is classified in the fourth grade of BB.
 His PDKatm. - 0.05 mg / m 3 and PDCr. with. - 0.15 mg / m3.
 He has neither smell nor color.
 Acute poisoning is characterized by palpitations, weakness, shortness of breath, dizziness.
 The average degree of poisoning is characterized by spasm of vessels, loss of consciousness.
 Severe - violations of breathing and blood circulation, a coma.

-The main source of carbon monoxide - an exhaust gas vehicle.
+The main source of carbon monoxide is the exhaust gas of cars.
 Particularly intensively, it is allocated by a transport vehicle, where, due to low-quality MOT, the temperature of gasoline combustion in the engine is insufficient, or when an irregular supply of air to the engine.

 Method of protection of the atmosphere: compliance with the limit values